 Always work at a table or on a firm surface.
 If you find you put your fingers through the paper, working on a firm surface will help.
 And you will get lovely sharp creases in your paper for a more professional look

-And if you want to improve your gift wrapping skills, book a gift wrapping class with me here
+And if you want to improve your gift wrapping skills, contact me to hear about classes in 2022 here